 Eno asks me how I feel about the shoe situation.
 I take a look at the model’s shoes.
 Unfortunately since we don’t have a stylist on hand, all we got are the shoes on their feet.
 I tell him I’m not totally digging their shoes with the kimono, but suggest we just photograph ¾ of their bodies or crop out feet in the edits.

 Eno then asks what I think if the models go barefoot.
 At first, I’m a little stunned.
 We are planning on shooting all outdoors.
-If this was New York and someone told me to go barefoot for a shoot, I’d just tell him or her to stfu.
+If this was New York and someone told me to go barefoot for a shoot, I’d just laugh at them.
 But in all honesty, I was really into the barefoot idea.
-So, I tell Eno I’m totally into it, but will only do it if the models are cool with going barefoot.
+So, I tell Eno I’m totally into it, but will only do it if the models are cool with it.
 To my surprise, Yuno and Jiyeon don't hesitant for a second.
 They take off their shoes and are ready to go.
 I guess if I had to go barefoot in any city, it would definitely be in Tokyo; the streets are so clean!

 We head to Shibuya Crossing for the first location, a quintessential Tokyo landmark.
 The crosswalk light turns green and its action time.
 Eno and Aaran run into the middle of the street while Jiyeon and Yuno stand in the middle of the crosswalk.
 The light is green for about a minute, which means the photographers have to act fast.
 We stay here for about 15-20 minutes and then it’s time for the next location.
 We walk a few blocks and head to a rooftop.
 We shoot at 2 more rooftops and then it’s a wrap.
 I am so excited for the edits!
 After the models undress and the photographers break down their equipment, we head to a café for a celebratory snack.
 Eno has brought his laptop so he begins to upload his images from his memory card.
 So far, the shots look great!!

 It's almost time to go meet my friend Angelina (Anji) for dinner.
 I thank the team and then Talia and I bid them farewell.
 We're meeting Anji at the Hachiko statue and almost instantly I spot her pastel-dyed hair.
 I shout her name and she turns around.
 I run up to hug her.
-You guys, this chick is the best!!
-Anji and I have been following each other on Instagram for a few years.
-Last summer when I was in Tokyo, we finally met face to face and became genuine friends.
 Anji has such a down to earth spirit, warm personality, and the kindest heart.
 So naturally, I got in touch with her to schedule a hangout while I'm in town!

 After the introductions are made between Anji and Talia, we head over to an okonomiyaki restaurant that Anji recommends.
 For those of you unfamiliar, okonomiyaki is a Japanese pancake that is typically cooked over a grill.
 We arrive at the restaurant and are seated immediately.
 Each table at the restaurant has its own grill to cook on top of.
 Talia and I order a seafood based okonomiyaki while Anji orders a meat version.
 Soon enough, the waitress brings over our bowls of batter.
 My seafood batter is chockfull of ingredients: eggs, flour, shredded cabbage, dashi (fish stock), octopus, squid, and shrimp.
 To cook okonomiyaki, you typically first mix the batter and then grill it like a flat pancake on top of the grill.
 Personally, I like to grill the meat for a few minutes first before cooking the entire pancake batter.